Preservation and Conservation Policy

 • Historical significance

-These are implemented through;
+These are implemented through:

-• Data base of conservation work
+• Existing data base of conservation surveys

 4.2 Preservation

-Preventative conservation is carried out through the activities stated below
+4.3 Preventative conservation is carried out through the activities stated below

-4.2.1 Correct handling
+4.3.1 Correct handling

 • Information posters stating the correct handling of documents